-Quantum statistical physics opens to the door to new phenomena and also provides an understanding of the third law of thermodynamics which we had found to be often violated within classical statistical physics.
-Moreover very different behavior is found for ideal quantum gases of Bosons and Fermions.
+Quantum statistical physics opens the door to new phenomena and also provides an understanding of the third law of thermodynamics which we had found to be often violated within classical statistical physics.
+Moreover, we will find that for ideal quantum gases the concept of indistinguishable particles leads to the classification of particles into two categories: Bosons and Fermions.